Heart-Healthy Diet Guidelines

 Even though fats make up about 40% of the calories found in the traditional Mediterranean diet, they are mostly unsaturated.
 Growing evidence continues to support the heart-protective properties of the Mediterranean diet.
 Research has shown that such a diet prevents heart disease, reduces the risk for a second heart attack and helps cholesterol-lowering statin drugs work better.
 (Despite claims, garlic does not help lower LDL "bad "cholesterol, though it adds flavor to many Mediterranean recipes.)

 Seniors who combine a Mediterranean diet with healthy lifestyle habits have been found to live longer lives.
-Many doctors regard the Mediterranean diet to be as good as the American Heart Association low-fat diet for preventing recurrence of heart attack, stroke, or other heart events.
+Many studies confirm that the Mediterranean diet is as good or better than a low-fat diet for preventing heart attack, stroke, or other heart events.

 Premenopausal women on the diet should eat foods rich in iron or vitamin C, which aids in iron absorption.
 Women should also ask their doctor if they need a calcium supplement because they consume fewer dairy products.
 People should avoid wine if they have risk factors for complications from alcohol.
 Such people include women who are pregnant or at risk for breast cancer and anyone prone to alcohol abuse.

 The salt-restrictive DASH diet (Dietary Approaches to Stop Hypertension) is proven to help lower blood pressure, and may have additional benefits for preventing heart disease, stroke, and heart failure.
 Effects on blood pressure are sometimes seen within a few weeks.
 This diet is rich in important nutrients and fiber.
 It also provides far more potassium (4,700 mg/day), calcium (1,250 mg/day), and magnesium (500 mg/day) -- but much less sodium -- than the average American diet.